citta-lab/react/README.md

 ```javascript
 componentWillReceiveProps(nextProps) --> shouldComponentUdate(newProps, nextstate) --> componentWillUpdate(newProps, newState) -->render() ---> Update all child components ---> componentDidUpdate()
 ```
 we can make use of shouldComponentUdate method to compare if the newProps has been changed with respect to old props ( i.e newProps.person != props.person ) then only we can let the react know to execute the render() method. this helps in boosting the performance of the app.
-However we can implement this without this headache by usig pureComponent instead of Component in the class declaration and this will enforce the react to have the inbuilt check of shouldComponentUdate logic.
+However we can implement this without this headache by using `pureComponent` instead of `Component` in the class declaration and this will enforce the react to have the inbuilt check of shouldComponentUdate logic.

 ```javascript
 import React, {Component} from `react`;